What’s the Difference Between R-22, R-410A & Lower Global Warming Potential (GWP) Refrigerants?

 Comparing Refrigerants Side-by-Side

-One of the hottest discussions (pardon the pun) within the air conditioning and heating industry is the difference between two refrigerants – R-22 and R-410A.
-As a homeowner considering a purchase, it’s important that you understand the difference so you can make the best decision for your system.
+As a homeowner considering an HVAC purchase, it’s important that you understand the difference so you can make the best decision for your system.
 We’ve outlined below the main differences and why they matter.

 R-22